fedefary/signer/README.md

 # signer
 SpringBoot library for automatic and secure http request signing.

-This library provide you a way for signing your RestTemplate HTTP request accross microservices.
+This library provide you a way for signing your RestTemplate HTTP request accross microservices and guarantee the identity of the client.
 The library offers two annotations, @Sign and @Signed for client and server respectively.

 **@Sign**